 The organizers do not permit firearms or other weapons at conference-related functions.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, send a text message to [phone number will be available before the conference begins].
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, send a text message to [this will be filled in before the conference starts].
 Conference staff will be happy to help participants contact local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.